XiayeBolo/folderpin-privacy/PRIVACY.md

 ### Data Storage
 - **Local Configuration Only**: The app stores minimal configuration data (your pinned file list and preferences) locally in your Mac's Application Support folder
 - **No Cloud Storage**: No data is stored in cloud services or external databases
-- **Standard macOS Location**: Configuration files are stored in `~/Library/Application Support/FolderPin Pro/`
+- **Standard macOS Location**: Configuration files are stored in `~/Library/Application Support/FolderPin/`

 ## Third-Party Services

-FolderPin Pro does not integrate with, connect to, or use any third-party services, including:
+FolderPin does not integrate with, connect to, or use any third-party services, including:
 - Analytics platforms
 - Advertising networks
 - Cloud storage services